Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: Role of Future Colliders in the LLP Sector

 Having stressed the importance of the FCC initiative, it is also essential to understand the potential of dedicated LLP detectors at the FCC detector complex.
 We could gain sensitivity to light and weakly coupled new physics if these dedicated detectors are strategically designed and placed near the various interaction points (IPs) at the FCC.
 Unlike the LHC complex, where the dedicated detectors are planned to fit in the available spaces, it is possible to integrate the dedicated detectors at FCC in the design beforehand.
 In this regard, it is further appealing to identify whether an optimized LLP detector can be shared by both the future lepton and hadron colliders.

-To illustrate the above-discussed ideas and study an optimized and shared detector concept, we use the dark Higgs model in the present document.
+To illustrate the above-discussed ideas and study an optimized and shared detector concept, we use the dark Higgs model in the our work.
 The part of the Lagrangian which is relevant for the phenomenology discussed here is as follows:

-where $m_\phi$ is the mass of the dark Higgs boson, $\theta$ is the mixing angle between the SM Higgs field and the newly added scalar field, $\lambda$ is the trilinear coupling between the two scalars, $f$ denotes the SM fermions, and $v\approx 246$\,GeV is the {\it vev} of the Higgs doublet.
+where $m_\phi$ is the mass of the dark Higgs boson, $\theta$ is the mixing angle between the Standard Model (SM) Higgs field and the newly added scalar field, $\lambda$ is the trilinear coupling between the two scalars, $f$ denotes the SM fermions, and $v\approx 246$\,GeV is the vacuum expectation value ({\it vev}) of the Higgs doublet.
 The lifetime of the particle $\phi$ is determined by $m_\phi$ and $\sin{\theta}$, and for a major part of the parameter space, $\phi$ is long-lived.
 We examine two potential production modes: $B\to K\phi$ for $m_\phi\in[0.3,4.5]$\,GeV and $h\to\phi\phi$ for $m_\phi\in[6,60]$\,GeV.
-The branching fraction for the former depends on $\sin{\theta}$, while for the latter, it depends on $\lambda$.
+The branching fraction for the former depends on $\sin{\theta}$, while for the latter, it depends on $\lambda_{h\phi\phi}$.
+We choose this benchmark model since it is one of the minimal renormalizable portals to light new physics, gives rise to different production and decay modes of the LLP, and the scalar can also act as the mediator to light fermionic dark matter\,\cite{Matsumoto:2018acr}.
+In addition, it constitutes two recommended benchmarks, BC4 and BC5, outlined by the Physics Beyond Colliders Collaboration (PBC)\,\cite{Alemany:2019vsk}.